kmdshojib/lone-traveler-server/README.md

-# Lone Traveller-Server
+# Lone Traveler-Server

-This is a clinet site for an travel guide website called lone traveller.
+This is a Server site for an travel guide website called lone traveler.

 # Functions